 |Free automated backups||No||No||No|

-At first, you’ll see a relatively simple CMS (Content Management System), from where you will be able to access and track all your websites.
-You’ll see an option to create a website.
-I wanted to check out how their site builder looked.
+After signup, you’ll see a relatively simple CMS (Content Management System) dashboard, from where you will be able to access and track all your websites.
+Here you can find the traffic analytics as well as installed apps.

 First, I was prompted to choose a template from the 250+ template collection.
-But for easier search, the templates are categorized, and you can search them based on their category.
+But for easier search, the templates are categorized, and you can look up a category or simply write a search word.

-SiteBuilder offers a wide range of stock photos to help you out.
-Also, you will get lots and lots of options, and all of them are categorized just like the templates and of course, you can search them by keywords.
+Moreover, SiteBuilder offers a wide range of stock photos to help you out.
+The pictures are categorized just like the templates and of course, you can search them by keywords.

 Adding the “Image Gallery” is quite easy.
 You will get column, row and grid options to choose from.
 Moreover, you can add them anywhere on the website.

-- Easy To Use: The Editor is super easy to use.
+- Easy to use: the editor is super simplistic and also functional.
 You only have to drag and drop the elements to edit the template.

-- Limited Media Support: The media support is barebones.
-Therefore, you will be able to add only some basic media contents.
+- Limited media support: media support is barebones.
+You will be able to add only some basic media contents.

 - Overpriced: Needleless to say, all of their plans are too pricey.
 Compared to their prices, the features they offer aren’t enough.

-- HTML / CSS Access: Although you can drag and drop the elements, you won’t have any access to their HTML/CSS sheet.
+- Lack of HTML / CSS access: although you can drag and drop the elements, you won’t have any access to their HTML/CSS sheet.

-- Lousy Customer Support: Their live chats are the worst.
-Moreover, the customer representatives can't answer a technical question and seem to be always confused about their products.
+- Lousy customer support: live chats are the worst.
+Moreover, the customer representatives can't answer technical questions and seem to be always confused about the products.

 SiteBuilder Review: Should You Sign Up?